Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: From generic configurations to configurations

-making $v_f$ a sink.
+\begin{proof} For cluster varieties with skew-symmetric exchange matrix, a seed $s$ is optimized for the frozen index $f$ if and only if the vertex $v_f$ is a sink in the quiver $Q_s$.\cite[Lemma~9.2]{GHKK} Consider a quiver $Q_L$ of the form The sequence of mutations $v_1,v_2, \dots, v_r$ yields the quiver making $v_f$ a sink.
 The initial seed quiver for $\ctag$ is shown in Figure~\ref{fig:InitialQuiver}.
 Call it $Q_{s_0}$.
 Since there are no arrows to or from the corner vertices $v_{\lrp{n,0,0}}$, $v_{\lrp{0,n,0}}$, and $v_{\lrp{0,0,n}}$, every quiver mutation equivalent to $Q_{s_0}$ will trivially be optimized for these three vertices.
 Beyond that, $Q_{s_0}$ is optimized for $v_{\lrp{n-1,1,0}}$, $v_{\lrp{0,n-1,1}}$, and $v_{\lrp{1,0,n-1}}$.
 For the remaining frozen vertices $v_f$, there is a subquiver of $Q_{s_0}$ isomorphic to $Q_L$.
 Performing these mutations on $Q_{s_0}$ only affects the subquiver whose vertices are either in $Q_L$ or connected to $Q_L$ by an arrow.
 As arrows between frozen vertices are deleted, any frozen vertices besides $v_f$ can be ignored when determining if $v_f$ becomes a sink.
 Then the relevant subquiver of $Q_{s_0}$ has the form

 possibly with the top or bottom row deleted and with the middle row being the subquiver $Q_L$.
 (Of course, depending upon the position of $v_f$, it may be necessary to rotate Figure~\ref{fig:SubQuiv}.)
 The key observation is that, for every quiver in the sequence, each vertex connected to $v_f$ by an arrow is a vertex of the subquiver $Q_L$.
 The cycles prevent any new arrows involving $v_{f}$ from developing via some composition with an arrow not in $Q_L$.
-The explicit mutations, ending with $v_f$ as a sink, are shown below.
+The explicit mutations, ending with $v_f$ as a sink, are shown below. \eqn{\vdots} \end{proof}